USEPA/webcms/terraform/infrastructure/README.md

 ## About

-This directory contains a Terraform module that deploys the infrastructure resources necessary to run the EPA's Drupal 8 WebCMS.
+This directory contains a Terraform module that deploys the infrastructure resources necessary to run the EPA's Drupal 10 WebCMS.
 Due to security constraints across various AWS environments, this module assumes it will be provided certain prerequisites before it can be deployed (see the next section).

+**Important**: This module does **NOT** create the Aurora MySQL database cluster.
+The Aurora cluster must exist as an external dependency and its endpoint must be provided via the `regional_cluster_endpoint` variable.

 ## Prerequisites

 ### VPC

 This module assumes it will be deployed into a pre-existing VPC and will be the only module deployed into that VPC.
 The VPC must have, at a minimum, two types of subnets (public and private), and security groups for each of the deployed resources.
 We maintain a [reference module](../network) that shows an example set up, as well as the outputs it is expected to create (see [Parameter Store](#parameter-store) under "Module Inputs" below).

+### Aurora Database Cluster

+**Critical Prerequisite**: An Aurora MySQL cluster must be created and configured before deploying this infrastructure module.
+This module does not create the Aurora cluster itself.

+Requirements for the external Aurora cluster:
+- Must be MySQL-compatible Aurora cluster
+- Must be deployed in the same VPC's private subnets
+- Must be configured with appropriate security groups to allow connections from WebCMS components
+- Must be accessible via the endpoint provided in the `regional_cluster_endpoint` variable
+- Database users and permissions should be configured separately (typically via a containerized initialization process)

 ### TLS Certificates